beanieyi/CS361-Microservice-A/README.md

 import zmq
 ```

 Users wil also need to get an API Key from https://api-ninjas.com/api/stockprice.
-Users must make an account on the given site to receive API key.
+Users must make an account on the given site to obtain an API key.

 ## How to programmatically RECEIVE data